 Campus Branding Standards

-In 2009, Fresno State began examining its marketing and communication practices.
+In 2009, Fresno State began examining its branding, marketing and communications practices.
 Led by the campus Integrated Marketing and Communications Council, we discovered more than 100 individual logos for campus units or departments, and countless instances of the official campus logo being distorted, misplaced or misused.
-There were many variations of the university name, too.
+There were many variations of the University name, too.
 All this meant Fresno State had a fractured identity.

-This Brand and Graphics Standards Manual will guide you in understanding and employing these new resources effectively to help strengthen every facet of the university.
+This Brand and Graphics Standards site and downloadable Standards Manual will guide you in understanding and employing these resources effectively to help strengthen every facet of the University.